safe-global/safe-docs/safe-core-sdk/protocol-kit/README.md

 The high-level overview of a multi-sig transaction is PCE: Propose.
 Confirm.
 Execute.

-1. **Owner 1 proposes a transaction**
+1. **First signer proposes a transaction**
    1. Create transaction: define the amount, destination, and any additional data
    2. Perform an off-chain signature of the transaction before proposing
    3. Submit the transaction and signature to the Safe Transaction Service
-2. **Owner 2 confirms the transaction**
+2. **Second signer confirms the transaction**
    1. Get pending transactions from the Safe service
    2. Perform an off-chain signature of the transaction
    3. Submit the signature to the service
 3. **Anyone executes the transaction**
-   1. In this example, Owner 1 executes the transaction
+   1. In this example, the first signer executes the transaction
    2. Anyone can get the pending transaction from the Safe service
    3. Account executing the transaction pays the gas fee

-### Create a Transaction
+### Create a transaction

-For more details on what to include in a transaction see, [Create a Transaction in the Safe Core SDK Guide](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#4-create-a-transaction).
+For more details on what to include in a transaction see [Create a Transaction in the Safe Core SDK Guide](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#4-create-a-transaction).

 ```tsx
 import { SafeTransactionDataPartial } from '@safe-global/safe-core-sdk-types'